neams-th-coe/cardinal/doc/content/tutorials/cht2.md

 3. Once the heat flux has been normalized on the host, it is then copied from the host to the device (i.e. the parallel backend, which will be either a CPU or GPU).

-If NekRS is run with a much smaller time step than the master application, steps 2 and 3 can be omitted to save on the interpolation from the [NekRSMesh](/mesh/NekRSMesh.md) to NekRS's [!ac](GLL) points *and* on the copy from the host to the device.
+If NekRS is run with a much smaller time step than the main application, steps 2 and 3 can be omitted to save on the interpolation from the [NekRSMesh](/mesh/NekRSMesh.md) to NekRS's [!ac](GLL) points *and* on the copy from the host to the device.
-Unfortunately, MOOSE's design does not propagate any information about the coupling hierarchy from a master application to its sub-application(s).
+Unfortunately, MOOSE's design does not propagate any information about the coupling hierarchy from a main application to its sub-application(s).
 So, the use of this postprocessor (plus some settings in [NekRSProblem](/problems/NekRSProblem.md), to be discussed shortly) can be used to only perform steps 2 and 3 *if the time stepping is on the synchronization points* between NekRS and MOOSE.
 In other words,